VihangaMPS/VihangaMPS/README.md

 - :school: I am an `Undergraduate` at [Institute of Software Engineering](https://www.ijse.lk/).

-- :student: I’m currently learning `Software Engineering`.
+- :student: I’m currently learning `MERN`.

 - :thinking: I’m currently open for a new `job opportunity`, this is [MY RESUME](#).